 Yes, GTA 5 for next-gen is available from today, and it's by far the most exciting remaster yet.
+There's not much that rivals loading up some GTA 5 cheats and blasting through the game.
 Not only does Los Santos get a glorious makeover, the new consoles introduce a raft of exciting features, including the much-talked-about first person mode.

 Gizmodo Editor Matt Hill, whose spent a fair chunk of time with the game already, said GTA 5 is "the most impressively detailed world we've yet seen on the next-gen consoles"